luiscrvm/memory-lane/README.md

 Acknowledgments
 ---------------

 Special thanks to the Next.js team and the open-source community for their invaluable tools and resources that made this project possible.
-Created with ❤️ by [Luis V. MCR](https://github.com/luiscrvm)